cangjiujiu/IntegratedMLandDashboardSample/README.md

 Do # # class (customizemashinelerningandaanalysis.
 Util.
 Tool).
 Deployment()

 Modify Vue file and add config.js in dist/static

 ![image](https://github.com/cangjiujiu/IntegratedMLandDashboardSample/assets/124135718/7854fb42-d65d-4300-a052-588b0fc82534)

 Change 2 to "/Analysis"+create a namespace name such as "/AnalysisUSER"

 Then start the front-end package, you can use tomcat

+If you are deploying dist locally through tomcat, visit the localhost: 52774/dist access page

 ![image](https://github.com/cangjiujiu/IntegratedMLandDashboardSample/assets/124135718/05f32abf-da9d-4de5-89e6-5c1621f6cb7a)